 You will be staying in a private, airconditioned room with an ensuite, television and reading material.
 After you have been shown around your room, the technician will ask you to change into your nightwear.

 The overnight technicians and sleep nurses will set you up with small sensors.
 The sensors attach to your skin.
 None of the sensors are painful and simply stick to your skin like a bandaid.
 The set-up takes 30-40 minutes per patient.
 Because the sleep technician is looking after up to 3 patients a night, your set-up may not start straight away, however we always try to have everyone in bed before their usual bed-time.
+During a CPAP study, the set-up remains the same and you will be fitted with a CPAP mask.

 Overnight, the technicians will monitor several physiological traces from a separate monitoring room.
 They stay awake all night and so if you require anything, all you need to do is press the call button located near your bed.
 If any sensors fall off during the night, the technicians are there to stick them back on.
 You don’t need to worry about the sensors.
 Simply try and sleep as you normally do.